Numeira

 Numeira is also the name given to the river and valley (wadi) adjacent to the archaeological site.
-The river is significantly eroding the archaeological site, destroying perhaps as much as ½ the original settlement due to changes in the water course.
+The river is significantly eroding the archaeological site, destroying perhaps as much as half the original settlement due to changes in the water course.

 Identification

 It has been argued that Numeira approximates the alleged biblical city of Gomorrah, although other archaeologists argue that it is in the wrong geographical area, was a village as opposed to a major city, and is not within the designated timeframe.

-Another possibility is that it could be Nimrim, the river valley referred to by the prophet Isaiah in 15:5 whose waters become desolate, or dry up.
+Another possibility is that it could be Nimrim, the river valley referred to by the prophet Isaiah in 15:6 whose waters become desolate, or dry up.